Laid back river vibes

 The historic school house was used as a residence during the 1950-60’s.
 In 1970, Wildwater Ltd. began operating their new rafting business out of the school house.
 A few years later, Wildwater moved down the road and established a larger rafting outpost in another historic building, The Long Creek Academy, which is where the company’s headquarters remains today.

 After Wildwater moved out, local resident Bruce Hare set up shop in the school house building.
 That was 1979, and his was the original whitewater shop that served boaters coming to experience the river.
 Bruce built a second building on the property which he planned to operate as restaurant.
-But he ended up living there for years never opening a restaurant.
+He ended up living there for years never opening a restaurant.

 In May 2003, two paddling buddies, Mike Stockton and Ryan Hoelker, purchased the buildings and property from Bruce.
 They revived the whitewater business and opened Humble Pie pizza restaurant.
 Eventually Ryan sold his half of the business to Mike.
 And in late 2020, Mike sold the business to Trey Barnett.

 In 2021, Trey spent months renovating the interior of the school house building and built a patio courtyard between the two buildings.
-The revamped business officially opened over Memorial Day Weekend.

 Fun Fact: Trey’s wife, Cricket, is the granddaughter of Wildwater’s founder, Jim Greiner.
 Her parents, Jack & Becky Wise, are the husband and wife team currently operating the family business.
 Read more about Wildwater’s interesting history here.